service: business case design

 Lead Designer and Strategist.

-Key design skills I used: communication, project management, secondary and primary research (interviewee recruiting and interview), workshop facilitation, brainstorming, competitive audit, journey maps, synthesis and insights, presentation.
+key skills: communication, project management, stakeholder management, research planing and execution, interviews, co-design facilitation, brainstorming, competitive audit, journey maps, synthesis and insights, pitch deck design, presentation.

 client:

-National Institute of Work and Learning (NIWL), education department at FHI 360, international organization based in Washington D.C.
+National Institute of Work and Learning (NIWL) at FHI 360, international organization based in Washington D.C.

 project outcome:

-A Staffing Firm Business Case outlining why the organization was well positioned to start this new service, overall business model, required investment and timeline with potential revenue and profit.
+A Staffing Firm Business Model outlining why the organization was well positioned to start this new service, required investment and timeline outlining potential revenue and profit.

 the process: